StevenMcGown/smcgown/content/blog/kubernetes/4-4-configuring-secrets.md

 ```
 If you look closely into the code, you will see the host name, username, and password are hard coded, which of course not a good idea.

-As we learn in the previous lecture, one option would be to move these values into a ConfigMap.
+As we learn in the previous post, one option would be to move these values into a ConfigMap.
 However, ConfigMap stores configuration data in plain text format.
 - So while it would be okay to move the host name and username into a config map, it is definitely not the right place to store a password.
 This is where **secrets** come in.

 ---